zzz276/GeoLinker-edited/README.md

 - esp32 by Espressif Systems

 ### Libraries:
+- Async TCP by ESP32Async
-- ArduinoJson by Benoit Blanchon
+- ESP Async Web Server by ESP32Async
-- GeoLinker by Jobit Joseph, Circuit Digest
+- TinyGPSPlus by Mikal Hart

 #### Select ESP32 Dev Module as the Board to Verify or Upload the code during the development.